 Bidding parameters are established to ensure that sizable purchases are subject to fair competition among available, responsible vendors.
 The following parameters have been established by the City of Richardson to assist Purchasing Department employees, as well as other city employees, in obtaining competitive quotes.

 No quotes are required but are recommended when possible.
 Orders may be placed by Purchasing or the user department directly with vendors by telephone, by a mailed copy of the purchase order, by a field purchase order (FPO), or procurement card transaction.

-Formal sealed invitation for bids/requests for proposals/competitive sealed proposals are required.
-Notice to bidders must be publicly advertised in the newspaper for two (2) consecutive weeks, with the first date of publication being at least fourteen (14) days prior to the opening of the bids or proposals.
-All sealed bids and proposals must be submitted to Purchasing by mail or electronically submitted through the City’s internet bid provider.
+Formal sealed requests for bids/requests for proposals/competitive sealed proposals are required.
+Notice to bidders must be publicly advertised in the newspaper for two (2) consecutive weeks, with the first date of publication being at least fourteen (14) before the date set to publicly open the bids or proposals.
+All sealed bids and proposals must be submitted to Purchasing in person, by mail, or electronically submitted through the City’s internet bid provider.
 Competitive bids are awarded by the City Council.
-Requests for proposals or competitive sealed proposals, are opened so as to avoid disclosure of the contents of proposals to competing bidders until after the award of the bid and are also awarded by City Council.
+Requests for proposals or competitive sealed proposals are opened so as to avoid disclosure of the contents of proposals to competing proposers until after the award and are also awarded by City Council.